You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 For the Home Microgreens tray in this borage microgreen article, we use 1/2 cup of water.
 The article linked above will have more information if you have a different-sized tray.

 Borage microgreens can even wilt a little bit before you water them.
 Once watered, they will perk back up.
-Don’t let them go too long without water, but if they wilt, don’t give up on them.
+Don’t let them go too long without water, but don’t give up on them if they wilt.

 How Much Light Do Borage Microgreens Need?